8 Best Income-Producing Assets to Grow Your Wealth

 Pros Cons

-• Low risk: Insured by the Federal Deposit Insurance Corporation (FDIC), making them very safe.
+• Low risk: Covered by the Federal Deposit Insurance Corporation (FDIC), making them very safe.

 • Predictable returns: Interest rates are fixed, so you know exactly what you’ll earn.